(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Spectral Energy Distribution: Splitting and Fitting

-However, the extremely red SED may also point to a non-stellar origin such as a reddened AGN \citep[e.g.][]{InayoshiMaiolino2025, Graaff2025_Cliff, Ji2025}.
-It is intriguing that this component begins to dominate exactly at the Balmer break, the same wavelength at which the characteristic inflection appears in LRD SEDs \citep{Setton2024_vshape}.
+It is intriguing that this component begins to dominate exactly at the Balmer break, the same wavelength at which the characteristic inflection appears in LRD SEDs \citep{Setton2025ApJ...995..118S_vshape}.
 If the emission is a stars+AGN composite, it is not obvious why the AGN would begin to dominate precisely at this point, though this recurring coincidence across LRDs may hint at a more fundamental connection.

+We now explore the SED of the faint component (as discussed in Section~\ref{sec:extendedcomp}).
+We use residual fluxes derived from the fixed two-component model, ensuring a consistent decomposition across all bands.
+The resulting SED is relatively flat in $f_\nu$, similar to the blue component, and contributes a small but measurable fraction of the total light ($\sim$4\% on average, reaching up to $\sim$7\% in some bands).
+Notably, in F090W the residual component is comparable in brightness to the red component, highlighting the degeneracy in flux assignment between the two.
+A stellar fit gives $ \mstar \sim 2\times 10^{7}\msun$, though we caution that the per-band signal-to-noise ratio is low, making a robust physical interpretation uncertain.